Saurabhdimri06/Email-Server-Customization-Configuration/README.md

 # Email-Server-Customization-Configuration
-This repository contains the Minor Project that is E-Mail server configuratuion and customization.
+This branch contains the Documentation for the Project that is E-Mail server configuratuion and customization.